takefumi-yoshii/redux-aggregate/README.md

 Basic understanding of Redux and boilerplate are necessary.
 Here we are creating them with `createAggregate`.
 `Aggregate` contains "ActionTypes / ActionCreators / ReducerFactory".
-The first argument is a DomainObject including "state / actions / computed(optional)".
+The first argument is `Mutations`, a set of mutate functions.
 The second argument is a unique namespace.With this, ActionType won't conflict.

 ```javascript